tidy-reports/tidy-reporter/README.md

 By default, it will look for ./results.json in the current directory.

-3. After running this command, a folder called html-report will be created in the project root, containing the HTML report files.
+3. After running this command, a folder called "html-report" will be created in the project root, containing the HTML report files.

 ## CLI Options